-Gross profit is the profit a business makes after covering the expenses required to make a sale.
+Gross profit is the revenue a business brings in after covering the expenses required to make a sale.
 Simply put, gross profit is a business’s total sales, less the cost of goods sold.

-The equation for determining gross profit is pretty straightforward:
+The equation for calculating gross profit is pretty straightforward: